MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 CREATE INDEX idx_on_my_mat_view ON my_mat_view_name(...) ;
 ```

-The index stores both the key and the associated view results in memory within
-the cluster.

 {{< note >}}

 A materialized view can be queried from any cluster whereas its indexed results